kenko911/OMatG/README.md

 omg csp_metrics --config=<configuration_file.yaml> --xyz_file=<xyz_file>
 ```

-This command attempts to match structures at the same index in the generated dataset and the prediction dataset.
-The metrics include the match rate between the generated structures and the structures in the prediction dataset, as
-well as the average (normalized) root-mean square displacement between the matched structures.
-By default, these metrics
+This command computes a rate of matching structures using PyMatGen [`StructureMatcher`](https://github.com/materialsproject/pymatgen/blob/master/src/pymatgen/analysis/structure_matcher.py).
+The metrics include the match rate between the generated structures and the structures in the prediction dataset, as well as the average (normalized) root-mean square displacement between the matched structures.

-are stored in the `csp_metrics.json` file.
-This command also plots the histogram of the root-mean-square distances
-between the matched structures in the `rmsds.pdf` file.
+By default, structures are matched at the same index in the generated dataset and the prediction dataset.
+Optionally, the match-everyone-to-reference rate can be computed instead by using `METRe=True`, in which case the best match from all generated structures are counted with respect to each structure in the prediction dataset.

+By default, the average corrected root-mean square error (cRMSE) is computed in addition to the average root-mean square displacement.
+This metric replaces None values in the list of root-mean square displacements for non-matching structures with the site-tolerance `stol` from StructureMatcher.

 By default, this method first validates the generated structures and the structures in the prediction dataset
 based on volume, structure, composition, and fingerprint checks (see [`ValidAtoms`](omg/analysis/valid_atoms.py) class),